The main thing to remember when editing content, is

 can have more than one article (or any other object) on the same Page

 Layout.
-Just click edit on the article menu, and overwrite the text
+Just click edit on the article menu, and replace the given text

 "Forum" is an object... which, if you are reading this you would obviously know, lets users submit posts and post replies.